-It is Applicants' responsibility to ensure that a completed application is submitted via CIRCUlink no later than Thursday October 2, 2025 3:00 PM ET.
+It is the Applicant's responsibility to ensure that a completed application is submitted via CIRCUlink no later than Thursday October 2, 2025 3:00 PM ET.
 CIRCUlink will NOT allow submissions after this deadline.
 Any applications attempted or submitted by email or mail after the deadline will NOT be accepted.
 There will be no appeal process for late submissions.
-Letters of Reference must be received by email to research@heartandstroke.ca by Thursday October 2, 2025 3:00 PM ET.
+CIRCUlink will NOT allow submissions after this deadline.
+Any applications attempted or submissions.
+CIRCUlink will NOT allow submissions after this deadline.
+Any applications attempted or submissions.
+CIRCUlink will NOT allow submissions after this deadline.
+Any applications attempted or submissions.
+CIRCULINK will NOT be accepted.
+There will be no appeal process for late submissions.
+CIRCULINK by Thursday October 2, 2025-3:00 PM ET.
 Please refer to B.4.3 for more information.